 #1 Forgotten Roads | Chili

 (2019) Claudina is a lonely, conventional woman from the countryside.
-After her husband died, and due to the lack of money, she has to move in with daughter Alejandra, with whom she has a standoffish relationship.
+After her husband died, and due to the lack of money, she had to move in with daughter Alejandra, with whom she has a standoffish relationship.
 Her dearest grandson Cristóbal is the only one who can make her smile.
 One day, she meets her neighbor Elsa, an independent and married sociable person.
-Together, both women explore the elements of lost time and regret and are open to sexual awakening; Claudia begins a romance with Elsa and falls in love with her.
+Together, both women explore the elements of lost time and regret and are open to intimate awakening; Claudia begins a romance with Elsa and falls in love with her.

 Wonderful little drama with probably the most engaging lead actress of the entire festival.
 More about Forgotten Roads here >